IndiasFernandes/growth_innerflect/team-getting-to-know-questions.md

 ## 💡 Open Questions (5 min)

-29. **What questions do you have about the project or team?**
-30. **Is there anything else you'd like us to know about you, your work style, or what you're looking for?**
+19. **What questions do you have about the project or team, and is there anything else you'd like us to know?**

 ---